“Living by faith includes the call to something greater than cowardly self-preservation.”

 Another alternative is the quick and dirty back bevel applied to the ura or face side of the cutting edge, as discussed in a previous post.
 This works for the same reason the high-angle blade does, but it is not an effective long-term solution, and certainly qualifies as tool abuse in the case of Japanese handplanes IMHO.
 Consider yourself well and truly warned.

-Even if the “3 R’s” may be overrated, I highly recommend Beloved Customers use planes with chipbreakers and learn how to sharpen, properly setup, maintain, and adjust them for maximum results.
+I highly recommend Beloved Customers use planes with chipbreakers and learn how to sharpen, properly setup, maintain, and adjust them for maximum results.
 It’s the way advanced professional woodworkers with real skills get the job done.

 Keys to Making Chipbreakers Work Effectively